cmwoods/git-tfs/doc/commands/clone.md

 		  --template=VALUE       Passed to git-init
 		  --shared[=VALUE]       Passed to git-init
 		  --autocrlf=VALUE       Normalize line endings (default: false)
-		  --gitattributes=VALUE  Path to the .gitattributes file to use during initialization --ignorecase=VALUE     Ignore case in file paths (default: system default) --bare                 clone the TFS repository in a bare git repository --workspace=VALUE      set tfs workspace to a specific folder (a shorter path is better!)
+		  --ignorecase=VALUE     Ignore case in file paths (default: system default) --bare                 clone the TFS repository in a bare git repository --workspace=VALUE      set tfs workspace to a specific folder (a shorter path is better!)
+		  --gitattributes=VALUE  Path to the .gitattributes file to include.
+Only limited support for gitattributes implemented, see documentation.
 		  --gitignore=VALUE      Path toward the .gitignore file which be committed and used to ignore files
 		  --ignore-regex=VALUE   a regex of files to ignore